GOVERNANCE

 Section 1.
 Name

-The name of this corporation is TURANT – Turkish American Federation of North Texas, Inc. (hereinafter referred to as the Corporation).
+The name of this corporation is TURANT – Turkish American Federation of North Texas, Inc. (herein after referred to as the Corporation).

 Section 2.
 Purpose